aRedBoss/Python_Software1_Project/INSTALL.md

 ## Prerequisites

 - Python 3.x
-- MySQL Server
+- MariaDB Server

 ## Installation Steps

 1. **Clone the Repository**: Clone the project repository to your local machine.

 2. **Set Up the Database**:
-   - Ensure your MySQL server is running.
+   - Ensure your MariaDB server is running.
    - Create a database named `flight_game`.
    - Import the `flight_simulator.sql` file to set up the necessary tables.